dataspread/NOAH/README.md

 2. Install Docker.
 [Docker][docker] makes it easy to separate applications from underlying infrastructure so setting up and running applications is quick and easy.

-3. Copy the pre-built war file from [here](https://drive.google.com/file/d/1UCjQ7A8UFL1LO5LP5QuER_s0pP1JcTP2/view?usp=sharing) and paste in the `/build-web` directory.

-4. Start Docker and start the application.
+3. Start Docker and start the application.
 It should be accessible at [http://localhost:8080/][install_loc].
 Stop the application with `CTRL+C`.
 	```
 	docker-compose up
 	```